 - Lifting and handling accidents

 - Aeroplane or helicopter crash

 - Airport vehicle or shuttle accident

-- Accidents with hot food or drink
+- Accidents with hot drinks or food

 - Food poisoning

 - Baggage trolley accidents

 - Over-stacked trolleys accidents

 Some of the injuries that may potentially arise from an airport accident could include:

 - Cuts and lacerations